peytonbrsmith/my_personal_site/content/en/projects/Apps/windle/index.md

 ---
 title: "Windle"
-description: "Your favorite word game now on Windows desktop."
+description: "Your favorite word game now on the Microsoft Store!
+Built with .NET/C# on the Universal Windows Platform."
-lead: "Your favorite word game now on Windows desktop."
+lead: "Your favorite word game now on the Microsoft Store!
+Built with .NET/C# on the Universal Windows Platform."
 date: 2022-02-15T15:21:01+02:00
 lastmod: 2022-02-15T15:21:01+02:00
 draft: false